Zenoo

 Behavioural transaction monitoring at scale requires specific technology capabilities that many compliance teams lack.

-Real-time data processing.
-Behavioural monitoring requires transaction data to be processed in real time or near real time.
-Batch processing with overnight runs means you are always monitoring yesterday's behaviour.
-For time-sensitive typologies (like rapid movement of funds), overnight processing is too slow.
+Real-time data processing Transaction data must be processed in real time or near real time.
+Batch processing with overnight runs means monitoring yesterday's behaviour.
+For time-sensitive typologies like rapid movement of funds, overnight processing is too slow.
+Requires streaming architecture and continuous compute infrastructure

-Machine learning capabilities.
-While rule-based detection catches known typologies, machine learning models can identify patterns that no predefined rule would catch.
-Unsupervised learning algorithms can detect anomalous behaviour without being told what to look for, making them particularly valuable for emerging or novel laundering techniques.
+Machine learning capabilities Rule-based detection catches known typologies, but machine learning models identify patterns no predefined rule would catch.
+Unsupervised learning can detect anomalous behaviour without being told what to look for, making it valuable for emerging techniques.
+Requires data science expertise and labelled training data for model development

-Scalable storage and compute.
-Behavioural baselines require storing and analysing months or years of transaction history for every customer.
+Flexible storage and compute Behavioural baselines require storing and analysing months or years of transaction history for every customer.
 For firms with large customer bases and high transaction volumes, this is a significant data engineering challenge.
+Scales with customer base size and transaction throughput.
+Storage costs increase with data retention requirements.

-Integration with your compliance stack.
-Monitoring alerts need to flow into your case management system, trigger risk recalculations in your customer risk engine, and feed into your SAR filing workflow.
-If these systems are disconnected, the operational overhead of managing behavioural monitoring manually will overwhelm any benefit.
+Integration with compliance stack Monitoring alerts need to flow into case management, trigger risk recalculations, and feed into SAR filing workflows.
+Disconnected systems mean managing behavioural monitoring manually, which overwhelms any benefit.
+Requires API connectivity and data mapping across multiple vendor platforms

 Getting started